 - 1. An ongoing course of treatment for a life-threatening physical or mental condition; - 2.
 An ongoing course of treatment for a serious acute condition, such as chemotherapy; - 3.
-Scheduled non-elective surgery, including postoperative care;

-- 4. Pregnant and undergoing a course of treatment for pregnancy.
+Scheduled non-elective surgery, including postoperative care; - 4.
+Pregnant and undergoing a course of treatment for pregnancy.
 Health services may continue to be provided through the postpartum period; - 5.
-An ongoing course of treatment for a health condition for which a treating physician or health care provider attests that discontinuing care by that physician or health care provider would worsen the condition or interfere with anticipated outcomes; - 6.
-A physical or mental disability defined as an inability to engage in one or more major life activities, provided that the disability has lasted or can be expected to last for at least one year, or can be expected to result in death; or - 7.
+An ongoing course of treatment for a health condition for which a treating physician or provider attests that discontinuing care by that physician or provider would worsen the condition or interfere with anticipated outcomes; - 6.
+Undergoing a course of institutional or inpatient care from the provider or facility, when continuity of care is required under the Federal Consolidated Appropriations Act of 2020 and its implementing regulations; - 7.
+A physical or mental disability defined as an inability to engage in one or more major life activities, provided that the disability has lasted or can be expected to last for at least one year, or can be expected to result in death; or - 8.
 A disabling or chronic condition that is in an acute phase.